jaychan-hep/hmumuml/README.md

 #### Optimizing the BDT boundaries

-`categorization_1D.py` will take the Higgs classifier scores of the samples and optimized the boundaries that give the best combined significance. `submit_categorization_optimization_2D.py` will submit the jobs for optimizing the 2D scan of the BDT boundaries using both Higgs and VBF classifiers.
-Note that `submit_categorization_optimization_2D.py` can only be run after `categorization_1D.py` has been run at least once.
+`categorization_1D.py` will take the Higgs classifier scores of the samples and optimize the boundaries that give the best combined significance. `categorization_2D.py`, on the other hand, takes both the Higgs classifier scores and the VBF classifier scores of the samples and optimizes the 2D boundaries that give the best combined significance.

 ```
-python categorization_1D.py [-r REGION] [-f NUMBER OF FOLDS] [-b NUMBER OF CATEGORIES] [-n NSCAN] [--floatB] [--minN minN]
+python categorization_1D.py [-r REGION] [-f NUMBER OF FOLDS] [-b NUMBER OF CATEGORIES] [-n NSCAN] [--floatB] [--minN minN] [--skip]

 Usage:
   -f, --fold          Number of folds of the categorization optimization.
 Default is 1.